-On August 9, 2007, the REIT entered into the Acquisition Facility.
-The Acquisition Facility is a 364 day revolving facility that is secured by Cornwall Square.
+In connection with the acquisition of Cornwall Square on August 9, 2007, the REIT obtained a 364 day revolving operating and acquisition facility in the amount of \$32,250,000 (the "Acquisition Facility").
+The Acquisition Facility is secured by Cornwall Square.
 The Acquisition Facility may be used to fund the equity portion of future acquisitions (without lender approval of the particular acquisition) and for general working capital purposes.
-Pursuant to the terms of the Acquisition Facility, the REIT is not permitted to draw down more than \$32.25 million.
-From time to time, the amount permitted to be drawn under the Acquisition Facility may be adjusted based on certain financial tests.
-As of the date of this Annual Information Form, the permitted draw down is \$31.3 million.
-Amounts drawn down under the Acquisition Facility bear interest at the rate equal to the lender's prime rate plus 0.75% per annum and Banker's Acceptances bear interest at a rate equal to the lender's acceptance stamping fee plus 1.75% per annum.
-The Acquisition Facility contains financial covenants with respect to maintaining agreed upon debt-togross book value ratios and other tests customary for this type of facility.
+The Acquisition Facility was renewed by the lender in August 2008 in the amount of \$31,275,000 for another 364 days.
+Pursuant to the terms of the Acquisition Facility, from time to time, the amount permitted to be drawn under the Acquisition Facility may be adjusted based on certain financial tests.
+As of the date of this Annual Information Form, the permitted draw down is \$31,275,000.
+Under the renewed terms, any amounts drawn in excess of \$29,190,000 must be repaid within 120 days.
+Prior to the renewal, amounts drawn down under the Acquisition Facility bore interest at a rate equal to the Bank's prime rate plus 0.75% per annum and banker's acceptances bore interest at a rate equal to the bank's acceptance stamping fee plus 1.75% per annum.
+Under the renewed terms, amounts drawn down bear interest at a rate equal to the bank's prime rate plus 1% per annum and banker's acceptances bear interest at a rate equal to the bank's acceptance stamping fee plus 2% per annum.
+However, once the REIT's drawdowns exceed \$29,190,000, interest will be at a rate equal to the bank's prime rate plus 1.50% per annum or the bank's acceptance stamping fee plus 2.50% per annum.
+The Acquisition Facility contains financial covenants with respect to maintaining agreed upon debt-to-gross book value ratios (being a maximum of 75%) and other tests customary for this type of facility.
+The terms (including, but not limited to, the maximum amount of the facility and the interest rate on the facility) are reviewed each renewal period by the lender and therefore there can be no assurances that the Acquisition Facility will be renewed or on the same terms as currently exist.
+It must be noted however, that discussions have already occurred with the lender regarding the renewal of the Acquisition Facility.